The loneliest place

 The loneliest place has billions of people on it.

-The loneliest place promises to connect us with these billions of people worldwide, at any given time of the day.
+The loneliest place promises to connect us with billions of people worldwide, at any given moment of the day.

 The loneliest place is where we spend the majority of our time.

-The loneliest place is full of noise, chats, arguments.
+The loneliest place is full of noise, chatter, arguments.

 The loneliest place is supposed to make us feel less lonely.